-POLICY E2 - Glasgow Airport Zone
+POLICY E2 - Glasgow Airport Investment Zone

-The Council promotes the area around Glasgow Airport and in particular Inchinnan Business Park, Westway, Linwood and Hillington / Renfrew North as a key locations which will support economic growth; the operational requirements of the airport; and, the regeneration and renewal of the Cart Corridor and Murray Street .
+The Council promotes the area around Glasgow Airport and in particular Inchinnan Business Park, Westway and Linwood as key locations which will support economic growth; the operational requirements of the airport; and, the regeneration and renewal of the Cart Corridor and Murray Street .
 All development proposals will be assessed against the relevant criteria as detailed in the New Development SG.